 9. Be Yourself and Help Others

 Many join a social network and think that they need to be "Jane Doe, 7th grade science teacher."
 I know you're more than just that.
 Add some personal things about yourself so that people can connect with you.
-For example, if you have a passion for running, add that and mention it occasionally.
+For example, if you have a passion for running, add that, and mention it occasionally.
 I tend to use the metaphor of a cocktail party to help guide proper interactions in online spaces.
 The people you like to talk to at a party are people that listen, don't talk about themselves all of the time, and perhaps offer helpful advice.
-At the heart of social media is the word "social" -- if you wouldn't do something in person, it's probably not right for social networks.
+At the heart of social media is the word "social" -- if you wouldn't do something in person, it's probably not right for social networks either.

 10. Start Blogging

 Once you get a hang of being connected, make sure to share your experience and thoughts with others through blogging.
 Blogging is a great way to reflect on what you've learned in your personal learning network (PLN), and it's also a fabulous way to give back.